 In November 2012, Hamas's nascent drone program in Gaza was dealt a setback when the IAF attacked eight Hamas drone storage facilities and "inflicted severe damage to Hamas's UAV infrastructure."
 The IDF claimed it had been monitoring Hamas's efforts to build a drone fleet for the past several months before it struck.
 The IAF also released surveillance footage of what it purported to be a drone test flight in Khan Younis.
 In the video, the drone spins out of control before takeoff, but the IDF alleged that Hamas was close to fielding functional drones that would have placed Tel Aviv, about 70 km. north of Gaza, in range.
-According to UAV expert Galen Wright, the drone depicted appeared physically similar to an Iranian Ababil-2 and Hamas reportedly was seeking drones for both reconnaissance and attack purposes.
+According to UAV expert Galen Wright, the drone depicted appeared physically similar to an Iranian Ababil-2 and Hamas appeared to have outfitted the model with a conventional landing gear for takeoff and recovery.
+Hamas reportedly was seeking drones for both reconnaissance and attack purposes.